How does Codacy support GitLab Cloud?¶

 - The members of the Group will be able to join or request to join Codacy

-If you have repositories that do not belong to any Group, you can still add those on Codacy directly under My Repositories.
+If you have repositories that do not belong to any Group, you can still add those on Codacy by choosing your "personal" organization.

 Currently, the integration between Codacy and GitLab Cloud has the following limitations: